5 Common CPR Side Effects and Complications of CPR

 Internal Brain Injuries

-CPR, while crucial in maintaining blood circulation, can still result in potential complications, particularly concerning the brain.
-During CPR, the brain may receive approximately 5% less oxygen than usual, which, over time, can increase the risk of brain damage.
+CPR, while crucial in maintaining blood circulation, still result in potential complications, particularly concerning the brain.
+During CPR, the brain receives approximately 5% less oxygen than usual, which, over time, increases the risk of brain damage.
 This risk becomes more significant the longer the heart remains stopped, with the window for brain damage often falling within 4 to 6 minutes after cardiac arrest.
-Such damage can have profound and lasting effects on a person's health, potentially leading to long-term complications.
+Such damage have profound and lasting effects on a person's health, potentially leading to long-term complications.

 Abdominal Distension

 Abdominal distension is another common side effect of CPR.
-As air is forcefully pushed into the lungs during chest compressions, it can lead to the patient's abdomen becoming bloated and filled with air.
-This distension can compress the lungs, making it more challenging to ventilate effectively.
+As air is forcefully pushed into the lungs during chest compressions, it leads to the patient's abdomen becoming bloated and filled with air.
+This distension compresses the lungs, making it more challenging to ventilate effectively.
 Additionally, a bloated abdomen increases the risk of vomiting, further complicating the resuscitation process.
 Responders must be prepared to address these challenges promptly, balancing the need for effective ventilation with the potential for abdominal distension during CPR.

 Aspiration Pneumonia

 Aspiration pneumonia is a consequential complication of CPR resulting from the inhalation of vomit or foreign objects, such as teeth, into the lungs.
-This condition poses a significant threat to the health of a cardiac arrest patient and can complicate their recovery, potentially even leading to fatal outcomes, despite surviving the initial CPR intervention.
+This condition poses a threat to the health of a cardiac arrest patient and complicates their recovery, potentially even leading to fatal outcomes, despite surviving the initial CPR intervention.

-In light of these potential CPR side effects, it becomes clear that surviving CPR may not guarantee an individual's long-term health and quality of life.
-The aftermath of CPR can leave lasting physical and psychological impacts.
-Beyond the physical complications, the psychological ramifications of a near-death experience can be profound.
-Survivors may grapple with stress, anxiety, depression, and other psychological disorders, further emphasizing the importance of comprehensive post-CPR care and support to address both the physical and emotional aspects of recovery.
+In light of these potential CPR side effects, it becomes clear that surviving CPR does not guarantee an individual's long-term health and quality of life.
+The aftermath of CPR leaves lasting physical and psychological impacts.
+Beyond the physical complications, the psychological ramifications of a near-death experience is profound.
+Survivors grapples with stress, anxiety, depression, and other psychological disorders, further emphasizing the importance of comprehensive post-CPR care and support to address both the physical and emotional aspects of recovery.

 What is CPR and How Does it Work?